jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

-(1) This section applies for the period that includes the 2005–06, 2006–07, and 2007–08 income years when— (a) a person overpaid their tax for an income year that falls in the period and was entitled to a refund of tax; and (b) the refund arose from the person’s return of income and not from an amended assessment; and (c) the Commissioner was unable to make the refund within the 4-year period referred to in section 108(1); and (d) after the expiry of the 4-year period, the refund could not be made under section RM 2 as it was before it was amended by section 87(1) of the Taxation (Livestock Valuation, Assets Expenditure, and Remedial Matters) Act 2013.
+(1) This section applies for the period that includes the 2005–06, 2006–07, and 2007–08 income years when— (a) a person overpaid their tax for an income year that falls in the period and was entitled to a refund of tax; and (b) the refund arose from the person’s return of income and not from an amended assessment; and (c) the Commissioner was unable to make the refund within the 4-year period referred to in section 108(1) of the Tax Administration Act 1994; and
+  (d) after the expiry of the 4-year period, the refund could not be made under section RM 2 as it was before it was amended by section 87(1) of the Taxation (Livestock Valuation, Assets Expenditure, and Remedial Matters) Act 2013.
 (2) The Commissioner may pay the refund to the person.